nmeum/datepicker/README.md

 ### Status

 Basic functionally is operational and works.
-The current feature set is currently being stabilized, more advanced features (like fzf-like previews) may be added in the future.
+The currently implemented feature set is presently being stabilized and tested, more advanced features (like [fzf-like previews][fzf preview]) may be added in a future version.

 ### Installation